Become a Personal Care Assistant

-Personal care assistants work in private homes or care facilities to help clients with common tasks, such as bathing, grooming and using toilet facilities, as well as dressing, cooking and house cleaning.
-Most personal care assistants work for private clients, home health providers or agencies that offer services to senior citizens and the disabled.
+Personal care assistants work in private homes or care facilities to help clients with common tasks, such as bathing, grooming, and using toilet facilities, as well as dressing, cooking, and house cleaning.
+Most personal care assistants work for private clients, home health providers, or agencies that offer services to senior citizens and the disabled.

-|Degree Level||No degree is required, though short-term training may be necessary*|
+|Education Level||No degree is required, though short-term training may be necessary|

 |Certification||Some states require certification; some employers require CPR certification|

-|Key Skills||Compassion, physical endurance, punctuality, people skills*|
+|Key Skills||Compassion, physical endurance, punctuality, people skills, time management skills|

-|Additional Requirements||Some employers may require a criminal background check, drug screening, valid driver's license and vehicle insurance|
+|Additional Requirements||Some employers may require a criminal background check, drug screening, valid driver's license, and vehicle insurance|

-Sources: *U.S. Bureau of Labor Statistics, **State government websites, Job postings in November 2012.
+Sources: *U.S. Bureau of Labor Statistics, State government websites, Job postings in November 2012

 Step 1: Get Training